August 13, 2018

 If you are requesting permanent cancellation, the ESE contact at your child's school is responsible for submitting the cancellation request.

 If your child was absent or did not ride the school bus for three (3) consecutive days, please call the Transportation Services Call Center at 561-357-1110.
 The call center is open from 6:00 a.m. to 6:00 p.m., Monday through Friday.

-Per the union contract, a specific driver request is not possible due to routes being assigned based on an annual bidding process and in which routes are assigned based on the seniority of the drivers.
+Per the union contract, a specific driver request is not possible due to routes being assigned based on an annual bidding process and on the seniority of the driver.

 To report property vandalism, contact your local Law Enforcement agency.

 If your child has been suspended from riding the school bus, contact your child’s school and speak with the administrator or designee who imposed the disciplinary consequences.

 Contact the transportation administrator/designee at your child’s school.